brainsatplay/docs/source/index.md

 In our experience, we've found the Brains@Play Framework most useful for high-throughput, real-time applications (e.g. processing brain data streamed from an electroencephalography (EEG) device at 512hz, which is translated into UI changes that inform the user about their internal state).
 But we're excited to see the use-cases you all dream up for it!

-In the near future, you will be able to use our visual programming system ([@brainsatplay/studio]) for intuitive inspection, modification, and extension of WASL applications using our official [components] collection.
+In the near future, you will be able to use our visual programming system ([ES Composer](https://github.com/brainsatplay/escompose/blob/main/libraries/escomposer/README.md) for intuitive inspection, modification, and extension of WASL applications using our official [components] collection.

 ## Playing with Code
 Brains@Play embodies our desire to support the joy of developers as they create high-performance applications.
 It encompasses many different goals including **free software use**, **inspectability** and, **composability**